swaptacular/swpt-k8s-config/README.md

 -----END PGP PRIVATE KEY BLOCK-----
 ```

-## Choose and create a cluster name
+## Create sub-directories for your cluster name

 Once you have chosen a name for your cluster (`dev` for example), you
 need to create sub-directories with this name in the `clusters/`,